History of radiation therapy: Radium therapy

 Small tubes containing radium salts are strapped to a woman's face to treat what was either lupus or rodent ulcer, 1905.

-Soon after the discovery of radium in 1898 by Pierre and Marie Curie, there was speculation in whether the radiation could be used for therapy in the same way as that from x-rays.
+Soon after the discovery of radium in 1898 by Marie Curie and her husband, Pierre, there was speculation in whether the radiation could be used for therapy in the same way as that from x-rays.
 The physiological effect of radium was first observed in 1900 by Otto Walkhoff, and later confirmed by what famously known as the "Becquerel burn".
 In 1901, Henri Becquerel had placed a tube of radium in a waistcoat pocket where it had remained for several hours; a week or two after which there was severe inflammation of his skin underneath where the radium had been kept.
 Ernest Besnier, a dermatologist, examined the skin and expressed the opinion that it was due to the radium, leading to experiments by Curie which confirmed it.
 Besnier suggested the use of radium for therapy along the same purposes as x-rays and ultraviolet rays.

 Becquerel for this purpose loaned some radium to Henri-Alexandre Danlos of the hôpital St. Louis in Paris in 1901.
 Danlos successfully treated a few cases of lupus with an admixture of radium and barium chloride.
 Further trials of radium therapy began, though at a much slower pace than did those using x-rays because radium was expensive and difficult to obtain.